joncampbell123/dosbox-x/README.md

   system of interest, and if desired, the ability to strip away conflicting IBM PC/XT/AT emulation and unnecessary code to keep your branch's code manageable and maintainable.

-  It would be easier on myself and the open source community if developers could focus on emulating their platform of interest in parallel instead of putting everything into one project that, most likely, will do a worse job overall emulating all platforms.

   If you are starting a fork, feel free to let me know where your fork is and what system it is emulating, so I can list it in